Cybersecurity Risks of Online Shopping

 There you are, scrolling through Instagram in between other mundane tasks, or checking out the current events on Facebook.
 You then go to the latest relevant tweets, and wait… is that a virus lurking in the virtual shadows?
 Nah, it’s just an advertisement asking you to click on an image of a nice sweater.
 You were just talking about how it gets cold in the office and you need some new appropriate yet stylish professional attire.
 You click on the link and next thing you know you are in the vortex of so many other online shopping opportunities.
 Shopping is literally at the tip of our fingertips with a simple mouse click, and has become increasingly popular online on computers, tablets, and other cellular devices.
-It is possible to order anything online and have it delivered directly to you and with the increase in online purchases, cybercriminals simply must wait in the background to trap consumers rushing to get the best deals.
+It is possible to order anything online and have it delivered directly to you.
+With the increase in online purchases, cybersecurity risks are more prevalent than ever.

 Since mobile devices have made it so easy to pay for items with one click check out, there are certain precautions you can take to ensure your data is protected.
 The best way to protect mobile devices is to use a PIN (personal identification number or password) and be careful about what apps you use.
 Additionally, it is important to have a way of remotely wiping your data if your phone is lost or stolen.

-Be Proactive and not Reactive when it comes to digital security.
-You can do this with certain protective measures, which are easy to implement:
+Be Proactive and not Reactive when it comes to cybersecurity risks You can do this with certain protective measures, which are easy to implement:

 - Ensure passwords are protected and changed frequently and do not share with anyone you don’t trust with your financial information.